Affinage

 Year Finding Method Journal Conf PMIDs

-2011 CATSPERD (encoded by Tmem146) is an essential auxiliary subunit of the CATSPER channel complex in sperm; mice lacking CATSPERδ are infertile, their spermatozoa lack Ca²⁺ current and hyperactivated motility, establishing CATSPERδ as required for proper CATSPER channel assembly and/or transport to the sperm tail.
-Gene knockout mouse model (loss-of-function), electrophysiology (Ca²⁺ current recording), motility assays, co-immunoprecipitation/complex analysis, sperm tail-specific expression characterization Nature Communications High 21224844
+2011 CATSPERD (encoded by Tmem146) is an essential auxiliary subunit of the CATSPER channel complex in spermatozoa.
+Mice lacking CATSPERδ are infertile, and their spermatozoa lack both Ca²⁺ current (CatSper current) and hyperactivated motility, establishing CATSPERδ as required for CATSPER channel assembly and/or transport to the sperm tail.
+Gene knockout mouse model with electrophysiology (Ca²⁺ current measurement), sperm motility analysis, and localization studies demonstrating sperm tail-specific expression Nature communications High 21224844

 Source papers